Excel Rounding (Table of Contents)

 The syntax of MROUND is =MROUND(number, multiple).
 Find the below screenshot for reference.

-Now in the below example, 55 is the nearest multiple values of 5 for 53.789.
+In the example below, 55 is the nearest multiple value of 5 for 53.789.

 FLOOR Function

-We can perform this for negative values too; as told earlier, it helps to down the number; hence it gives the result as -12 because if we reduce -10.20 further, -12 is the nearest multiple of 3; hence it is -12.
+We can perform this for negative values too; as told earlier, it helps to down the number; hence it gives the result as -12 because if we reduce -10.20 further, -12 is the nearest multiple of 3; therefore, it is -12.

 CEILING Function

-It is similar to the FLOOR Function, but the difference is that it is used for Round down, which is used for Roundup.
+It is similar to the FLOOR Function, but the difference is that it is used for Round Down, which is used for Roundup.

 In the below example, we have given the significance as 4, which means we need a rounding value greater than 21.60 and should be a multiple of 4.
 24 is greater than 21.6, and it is a multiple of 4.